Conditional Flow Matching for Bayesian Posterior Inference: METHODOLOGY

 where for any $t\in[0,1]$, $F_t: \mathcal Y \rightarrow \mathcal Y$ maps $y_0$ to $y_t$, and $G_t: \mathcal Y \times \Theta \rightarrow \Theta$ maps the initial pair $x_0=(y_0,\theta_0)$ to $\theta_t$.
 Under these notations, the final maps $F_1$ and $G_1$ correspond to $F$ and $G$ respectively.

 In fact, the maps $T_t$ in \eqref{eq:dynamic.triangular.map} can be achieved by accumulating block-triangular velocity of the form

 from time zero to time $t$.
-To see this, it is straightforward that the correspondence between the univariate ODE $\frac{\diff y_t}{\diff t} = f_t(y_t)$ and its solution $y_t = F_t(y_0)$.
+The correspondence between the univariate ODE $\diff y_t / \diff t = f_t(y_t)$ and its solution $y_t = F_t(y_0)$ is straightforward.
 It is therefore possible to write any $y_t$ as a function of $y_1$: instead of pushing forward from $t=0$ to $t=1$, we can reversely push from $t=1$ back to $t=0$.
 Specifically, define

 Then the second half of \eqref{eq:triangular.velocity} can be written as $\frac{\diff \theta_t}{\diff t} = g_t(\tilde F_t(y_1), \theta_t)$, yielding a univariate ODE for $\theta_t$.
 Here, $\theta_0$ is a fixed value realization of a stochastic noise in the parameter space, and $y_1$ is treated as a constant.
 The solution of this ODE can be written as $\theta_t = G_t(y_1,\theta_0)$, which is equivalent to the form in \eqref{eq:dynamic.triangular.map}.
 This essentially proves the following important lemma. \begin{lemma} The dynamic map $T_t$ is block-triangular in the form of \eqref{eq:dynamic.triangular.map} for all $t\in [0,1]$ if the velocity field can be expressed in the block-triangular form of \eqref{eq:triangular.velocity}. \end{lemma} This means that a block-triangular velocity design will always lead to block-triangular dynamic maps throughout the process, including the resulting map at $t=1$.
 Based on \eqref{eq:triangular.velocity} and \eqref{eq:ft.tilde.def}, it is therefore obvious that given a fixed $y^* \in \mathcal Y$, the posterior can be simulated by pushing a random noise $\theta_0$ through the learned velocity field,